 - 2021- Renovation completed and Mental Health Services were added.

 Who We Serve

-The Free Clinic uses federal poverty guidelines to qualify patients.
-In addition to income qualification, patients must be adult, uninsured, and live in Anderson County.
-Many of our patients are spouses, mothers and fathers who lost their jobs and or insurance in this economic recession.
-Most suffer from chronic illnesses such as diabetes, heart disease and hypertension.
+The Free Clinic uses the federal poverty guidelines to qualify patients.
+In addition to income qualification, patients must be 18 years or older, uninsured and live in Anderson County.

 The Free Clinic is Unique Because...

-- We are the only agency in Anderson providing free medical and dental care to low income, uninsured residents of Anderson County.
+- We are the only agency providing free medical, vision and dental care to low income, uninsured residents of Anderson County.
 We are the primary healthcare home for our patients.

-- AFC receives little government funding.
-Our four major sources of funding, in order of significance, are: 1) Individuals and Churches, 2) Grants, and 3) Annual Campaigns/Fundraisers.
+- Our major sources of funding are: 1) Individuals and Churches, 2) Grants, and 3) Annual Campaigns/Fundraisers.

-- AFC leverages resources by collaborating with other organizations, such as: AnMed Health, Anderson County Health Department, Anderson University, Cancer Association of Anderson, Clemson University, United Way, and the homeless shelters.
+- AFC leverages resources by collaborating with other organizations, such as: AnMed Health, Anderson University, Clemson University, United Way, and other service providers in Anderson County.